NCAA Division I: Abstainers

 The Football Championship Subdivision includes several conferences which do not participate in the eponymous post-season championship tournament.

-The Ivy League was reclassified to I-AA (FCS) following the 1981 season, and plays a strict ten-game schedule.
-Although it qualifies for an automatic bid, the Ivy League has not played any postseason games at all since becoming a conference for the 1956 NCAA University Division football season, citing academic concerns.
-(The last college which is now an Ivy League member to play in a bowl game was Columbia in the 1934 Rose Bowl.)

 The Southwestern Athletic Conference (SWAC) has its own championship game in mid-December between the champions of its East and West divisions.
 Also, three of its member schools traditionally do not finish their regular seasons until Thanksgiving weekend.
 Grambling State and Southern play each other in the Bayou Classic, and Alabama State plays Tuskegee (of Division II) in the Turkey Day Classic.
 SWAC teams are eligible to accept at-large bids if their schedule is not in conflict.
 The last SWAC team to participate in the I-AA playoffs was Jackson State in 1997; the SWAC never achieved success in the tournament, going winless in 19 games in twenty years (1978–97).
 It had greater success outside the conference while in Division II and the preceding College Division.

 From 2006 through 2009, the Pioneer Football League and Northeast Conference champions played in the Gridiron Classic.
 If a league champion was invited to the national championship playoff as an at-large bid (something the Pioneer league, at least, never received), the second-place team would play in the Gridiron Classic.
-That game was scrapped after the 2009 season when its four-year contract ran out; this coincided with the NCAA's announcement that the Northeast Conference would get an automatic bid to the tournament starting in 2010.
+That game was scrapped after the 2009 season when its four-year contract ran out; this coincided with the NCAA's announcement that the Northeast Conference would receive an automatic bid to the tournament starting in 2010.
 The Big South Conference also received an automatic bid in the same season.
 The Pioneer Football League earned an automatic bid beginning in 2013.

 The Mid-Eastern Athletic Conference (MEAC) began abstaining from the playoffs with the 2015 season.
 Like the SWAC, its members are eligible for at-large bids, and the two conferences have faced off in the Celebration Bowl as an alternative postseason game since the 2015 season.

+Before the 2025 season, the Ivy League, which had been reclassified to I-AA (FCS) following the 1981 season, did not participate in the I-AA/FCS playoffs despite having an automatic bid, citing academic concerns.
+The conference still plays a strict ten-game schedule, despite the allowed FCS schedule having been 11 games (and 12 in some seasons) since the creation of the subdivision, with a permanent expansion to 12 games following in 2026.
+The Ivy League had allowed postseason play in all other sports.
+The last Ivy League member to play in a bowl game was Columbia in the 1934 Rose Bowl.
+In December 2024, the Ivies abandoned their longstanding ban on football postseason play, and the conference would participate in the FCS playoffs from 2025 on.

 Schools in a transition period after joining the FCS from a lower division (or from the NAIA) are also ineligible for the playoffs.